Spittoon: Latter-day models

 While spittoons are still made, they are no longer commonly found in public places (except as decorations).
 There are a few companies that currently make spittoons for users of smokeless tobacco, such as MudJug, Spitbud, and Mud Bud by DC Crafts Nation.
 Professions in which spittoons are commonly used are coffee, tea and wine tasting.
 A taster will sip samples and then spit them into a spittoon in order to avoid intoxication.
 Makeshift spittoons, such as large mixing bowls, can be used by people with a cold who are frequently coughing up phlegm.

 Spittoons remained in use in the Southern United States in public buildings at least until the 1970s.
 For example, the Georgia Capitol Museum in the Georgia Capitol Building in Atlanta, Georgia, has on display a spittoon of the type that was used in legislative sessions into the 1970s.

-The United States Senate also has spittoons spread across the Senate Chamber as they are considered a Senate tradition.
+The United States Senate also had spittoons spread across the Senate Chamber, which are now in protective boxes, as they are considered a Senate tradition.
 Similarly, each Justice on the United States Supreme Court has a spittoon next to his or her seat in the courtroom.
 However, the spittoons function merely as wastebaskets; the last time the spittoon was used for its customary purpose was in the early 20th century.